 The Rotonda West Woman's Club

-Beginning September, we voted to change the time and location of our monthly member meetings with a fellowship starting at 9:00 am, with our meetings beginning at 10:00 am at the Rotonda West Association (RWA) Community Building in Broadmoor Park, 646 Rotonda Cir, Rotonda West.
+Our monthly member meetings start with a fellowship at 9:00 am, with our meetings beginning at 10:00 am at the Rotonda West Association (RWA) Community Building in Broadmoor Park, 646 Rotonda Cir, Rotonda West.
 The day remains the same – 2 nd Thursday of the month except June, July, and August.

 Please come and join us.